EngineerTheWay/portfolio/src/content/projects/portfolio.md

 > This project was forked from [guihubie’s Astro template](https://github.com/guihubie/free-astro-template).

-I started with guihubie's Astro template and expanded on that design, integrating a few new sections and and design elements:
+I took guihubie's Astro template and expanded on that design, integrating a few new sections and and design elements:

 - Projects section with slugged case study pages, tech stack badges, and optional source links
 - Blog system updates with navigation and pagination improvements
 - Clean header/footer with LinkedIn + GitHub + email only
 - Custom themes, icons, and color scheme aligned with my professional branding  <br><br>

 ### 🚀 Deployment & Hosting